 Names were first used widely in World War II and were subsequently adopted by all regions.
 In most regions pre-determined alphabetic lists of alternating male and female names are used.
-However, in the north-west Pacific the majority of names used are not personal names.
+However, in the western North Pacific and North Indian Oceans the majority of names used are not personal names.
 While there are a few male and female names, most are names of flowers, animals, birds, trees, foods or descriptive adjectives.
 The names are also not allocated in alphabetical order, but are arranged by the name of the Asian country which contributed the name.

 Tropical cyclones form between approximately 5° and 30° latitude and initially move westward (owing to easterly winds) and slightly towards the poles.
 Many tropical cyclones eventually drift far enough from the equator to move into areas dominated by westerly winds (found in the middle latitudes).
 These winds tend to reverse the direction of the tropical cyclone to an eastward path.
 As the tropical cyclone moves polewards it picks up forward speed and may reach 30 m.p.h. or more.
 An average tropical cyclone can travel about 300 to 400 miles a day, or about 3,000 miles before it dies out.